larissa0898/handwritten_digit_recognition/README.md

     pip install -r requirements.txt
     ```

+## Usage:

-6. Run the code by executing the `main.py` script:
+1. Run the code by executing the `main.py` script:
     ```bash
     python main.py
     ```
-7. When prompted, make the following choices:
+2. When prompted, make the following choices:

     - `Do you want to see some of the MNIST images?`:
         - Type `y` to view 6 MNIST images.